Syria hails Aleppo airport reopening as a victory over rebels

 Syrian state television reported that a passenger flight carrying a media delegation from Damascus, 300 km (200 miles) to the south, landed at 10:30 a.m.
-(3:30 a.m.
-ET) in Aleppo, formerly Syria’s commercial hub and its most populous city.
+(8:30 a.m.
+GMT) in Aleppo, formerly Syria’s commercial hub and its most populous city.

 A reporter for the government outlet said the flight was made possible by the army’s control of the entire area around the airport, which he said had been achieved over the past week.
 Aleppo’s airport was closed last year due to clashes and shelling but military aircraft continued to use it.